albertzeap/Drum-Machine/README.md

 # Live Demo

-The web applicaiton can be visited through the following link https://drum-machine-85661.web.app
+The web applicaiton can be visited through the following link: https://drum-machine-85661.web.app